AIHubCentral/docs/assets/Realtime Voice Changer/Local/Applio Realtime.md

     - Compressor
     - Delay

-!!!danger Bitcrush Error:
+!!!danger Bitcrush Error on V3.6.2:
 The Bitcrush Post Process Option seems to give users an error when enabled on Applio V3.6.2.
-Don't use it for now.
+A [fix](https://github.com/IAHispano/Applio/commit/2b2acd236e8b69113583ca7f78d5b306368f98ec) has been pushed in the main branch and will be available in the Next Applio Release.
 !!!

 **Part 2: Advanced Tuning**